techjay-c/tp/docs/DeveloperGuide.md

 ##### Feature Details

 1. The user specifies a dentist id that represents a `Dentist` to be edited.
-2. If an invalid dentist id is provided, an error is thrown and the user is prompted to enter the command correctly via an error message.
+2. If an invalid `DENTIST_ID` is provided, an error is thrown and the user is prompted to enter the command correctly via an error message.
 3. The Dentist is cross-referenced in the `Model` to check if it exists.
 If it does not, then an error is raised to inform the user.
 4. If step 3 completes without any exceptions, then the `Dentist` is successfully deleted.